 What Are PARP Inhibitors?

-Thanks to new approvals by the U.S. Food and Drug Administration (FDA), one PARP inhibitor, niraparib (brand name ZEJULA) is now approved for use in almost all women without a BRCA mutation as part of the first course of treatment along with surgery and chemotherapy, but also as maintenance therapy after you’ve had a response to chemotherapy to try and extend remission.
+Read MoreOne PARP inhibitor, niraparib (brand name ZEJULA), is now approved for use in almost all women as maintenance therapy after you've had a response to chemotherapy to try and extend remission.
 It should be noted that the potential benefit is more likely for women with the BRCA mutation and can be considerably less for women without these molecular characteristics.
+The PARP inhibitor Lynparza (olaparib) is approved for women newly diagnosed with ovarian cancer and with a germline or somatic mutation in BRCA1/2.
+Lynparza is also approved in combination with Avastin (bevacizumab) for women with HRD.
+Avastin is a blood vessel growth inhibitor, which works by starving the tumor of vital nutrients needed to grow.

 How Are PARP Inhibitors Used?